 https://twitter.com/CharityPeople Charity People Ltd

 Charity People is heading up the search party for one of the North West’s biggest and most recognisable health and medical charities.
-Are you an experienced Legacy Fundraiser able to develop this growing income stream to support the charity’s life-saving mission?
+We’re looking for an experienced Events Fundraising Coordinator to develop and grow the events portfolio to support the charity’s life-saving mission across the North West.

 Part-time: 3 days per week